The KIA Cultural Visitor’s Centre

-The new Cultural Visitors Centre 2019-2020 construction will provide programs and services to preserve significant part of History for exhibit space of Visitors Centre various programs, employment, Cultural tourism products to develop business, showcase traditions or cultural exhibit gallery, or Publications through research sources of back-in-time chronicles.
-This include Tourism and Economic Development programs and services, resource networks, market partnership, business and education, the heritage buildings history, or arts and crafts intern studio program.
+The new Cultural Visitors Centre 2019-2020 construction will provide programs and services to preserve significant part of History for exhibit space of Visitors Centre various programs, employments, Cultural tourism products to develop business, showcase traditions or cultural exhibit gallery, or Publications through research sources of back-in-time chronicles.
+This include Tourism and Economic Development programs and services, resource networks, market partnership, business and education, the heritage buildings history/ archaeological sites, or arts and crafts intern studio program.

-Workshops to provide programs on arts & crafts, carving, seamstresses, embroidery/ sewing seminar, pre-employment training, archival collections, woodworking or intern carpentry training, metal/ ornament arts studio, preservation of History or Heritage sites to assist and associate Tourism to sustain Economic Development, food bank program, or kitchen bakery/ canteen.
-The centre will include local merchandise or market products, lobby, training or conference centre, Aqigiq Hunters Trappers Association office, and Kivalliq Inuit Association office.
+Workshops to provide programs on arts & crafts, carving, seamstresses, embroidery/ sewing seminar, pre-employment training, archival collections, woodworking or intern carpentry training, metal/ ornament arts studio, cultural program/ intern traditional baking, exhibit display/ oral history, piece of tune Inuit traditional drum, throat singing, or accordion introduce by early whalers, Parks resources/ Churchill Eskimo Museum, preservation of History or Heritage sites to assist and associate Tourism to sustain Economic Development, or eco-tourism, food bank program, or kitchen bakery/ canteen.
+The centre will include local merchandise or market products, retail, lobby, training or conference centre, and two offices.
 The Kivalliq Inuit Association new Cultural Visitors Centre projected costs approx. $6 million.